magicmatatjahu/kyma/docs/getting-started/27-bind-redis-service-to-microservice.md

    [{"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
    ```

-   As we can see, new instance of microservice has saved order in previous steps.
+   As we can see, new instance of microservice has saved order created in previous steps.
 In the `Expose a microservice` tutorial, we used the in-memory storage, so in every time when you deleted a microservice's Pod or changed a Deployment definition, the orders details were lost.
 Using binding to Redis instance, details are stored outside the `orders-service` microservice, so the data persistence will be preserved.

 // dopisać do czego mogą słuzyć bindingi
 // dac zajawke do nastepnego etapu tutka